Development lifecycle

 Pod-first development

 For faster iteration and debugging of GPU-intensive applications, develop on a Pod first, then deploy the same Docker image to Serverless.
-This workflow provides:
+This workflow provides:- Interactive development with Jupyter Notebooks.

 - Direct SSH access to the GPU environment.